‘take more exercise’ is our favourite New Year’s Resolution!

 • visual disturbance prior to onset of headache

-Cluster headaches: these are 3-4 times more likely to affect men than women, can feel like an intense burning pain behind or around the eye or on one side of the head.
+These are 3-4 times more likely to affect men than women, can feel like an intense burning pain behind or around the eye or on one side of the head.
 Whilst it is the least common type of headache, it can be the most intense and severe.
 Cluster headaches leave sufferers unable to follow their usual daily routine.
 They cannot lie down or keep still and attacks are often accompanied by eye redness and copious watering and a very runny nose.

 So called because they tend to occur in groups, cluster headaches come in many forms: